Despite their air of apparent nonchalance about life, cats are sensitive to their surroundings.

 Including natural UT soft chews for cats into your kitty’s supplement regimen can prevent this from becoming a feline health challenge.
 You can choose the best multivitamins for your meow friend from brands like Scruffy Paws Nutrition, Only Natural Pet, VetriScience, Pet Naturals, and Nature Vet to ensure optimum health and a longer life.

 In addition to the above measure, ensure that your cat has free access to a fresh water supply.
-Have more than one drinking station set up during the hot summer months, such as one indoors and another, outside.
+Have more than one drinking station set up during the hot summer months, such as one indoors and another outside.
 Check your cat’s water bowls at least once a day to ensure that they have sufficient water.
-Additionally, consider feeding your cat additional moist food instead of dry food as it contains a higher percentage of fluids, vital for your cat to remain fully hydrated.
+Additionally, consider feeding your cat additional moist food instead of dry food, as moist food contains a higher percentage of fluids, vital for your cat to remain fully hydrated.

 Extreme heat